usc-isi-i2/sharemind_utils/README.md

 ## Docker

+Docker related files are in [docker](docker) folder which is modified based on https://github.com/MPC-SoK/frameworks/blob/master/sharemind.

 ## Emulator argument streaming

 Sharemind only allows to pass in `int`, `uint` and `bint` series data types from command line. `argument-stream-cipher.py` encodes data to byte stream and bypasses this restriction.
 It supports all primitive data types.